 The relative ease of access and widespread use of these medications lead many to assume that they are relatively safe drugs.
 However, like any medication, there are some significant associated health risks—especially when they are misused.
 Taking these medications with alcohol can result in significant harm.1,2

-Side Effects and Risks of Mixing NSAIDs and Alcohol
+Side Effects and Risks of Mixing Ibuprofen and Alcohol

 Any misuse of acetaminophen or NSAIDs can be harmful.
 When you add alcohol to the mix, it only increases the potential dangers.9